wallytutor/learning-by-teaching/software.md

 - Typesetting equations reports and presentations (beamer) in LaTeX.
 - Domain specific skills related to the field of study (CFD, DFT, MD, ML, ...).

-A sample setup of an operating system for scientific computing and practicing the above skills is provided [here](ubuntu.md).
+A sample setup of an operating system for scientific computing and practicing the above skills is provided in a section dedicated to Ubuntu.

 Some technologies have been mainstream or important in the past, but nowadays some of them have already died or are becoming too niche to be put in such a list.
 That is the case of SVN for version control.
 As for programming languages in science, that is the case of *matlabish* (MATLAB, Octave, Scilab) environments, which are still used by *controls and automation* people, but are mostly incompatible with good software practices and should be discouraged.